Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

 Thus, following Bohr, \textsl{we postulate} that in the case of Solar System dynamics on stable orbits is non dissipative.
 This assumption then leads us to the following Table 1.
-In this table by accidental degeneracy we mean the condition given by Eq.(4).\
+In this table by accidental degeneracy we mean the condition given by Eq.(4) which is the same as the planetary alignment condition\footnote{E.g. read http://www.faqssys.info/could-this-planetary-superalignment-happen/}.\